armin-pfaeffle/sass-autocompile/README.md

 - Bugfix: spaces in filenames leads to "File does not exist" errors

 **0.3.2 - 10.03.2015**
-- Fixed bug that opens a SCSS file two times when clicking on panel error message
+- Fixed bug that opens a SASS file two times when clicking on panel error message
 - Fixed issue [#2](https://github.com/armin-pfaeffle/sass-autocompile/issues/2)

 **0.3.1 - 08.03.2015**